Updated April 24, 2019

 Compute Engine persistent disks and Azure unmanaged disks both support differential snapshots.
 The initial snapshot creates a full copy of the volume, and subsequent snapshots only copy the blocks that have changed since the previous snapshot.
 After a number of differential snapshots, another full snapshot is taken, and the cycle repeats.

 Azure managed disks do not currently support differential snapshots.
 Instead, each snapshot makes a full copy of your disk volume.
+API support facilitates incremental snapshots; but incremental snapshots are not provided by default.

 Azure also provides Azure Backup and Azure Recovery Service, which help automate backup and restore operations.
 GCP does not provide equivalents for these services.